All about St. Bede's Early Years Foundation Stage Unit!!!!

 In Nursery and Reception children are working towards or within the Read Write Inc Phonics scheme.
 Children who are not yet ready to access the scheme fully will access some Phase 1 phonics activities from Letters and Sounds to support them in developing their early phonics skills.

-(Please see the Reading section of the website for more information on Read, Write, Inc. phonics)
+(Please see the Reading section of the website for more information on Read, Write, Inc. Phonics)

 In Phonics children learn the skills needed to read and write successfully and get the opportunity to apply their newly-learnt skills.
 At home please make sure children in Reception regularly look at their phonics sheets in their homework file and practise saying these sounds.